 Student Housing Business, feature

-The University embraced a universal design approach in developing an innovative program and facility that integrates veterans with disabilities into academic and civilian life on campus.
-The program supports health and life skills training, peer mentorship, academic tutoring, psychological and career counseling, and employment services.
+The University embraced a universal design approach in developing an innovative program and facility for wounded veterans in higher education.
+The center integrates student veterans with disabilities into academic and civilian life on campus.
+A unique program supports health and life skills training, peer mentorship, academic tutoring, psychological and career counseling, and employment services.